dyninc/dyn-python/docs/tm/services/dsf/dsf.rst

     >>> record.address
     >>>'20.1.1.1'

-Implicit publishing can be turned off for any object if that is undesirable, check `Modifying Traffic Director Service Properties` below for an example and explaination
+Implicit publishing can be turned off for any object if that is undesirable, check :mod:`Modifying Traffic Director Service Properties` below for an example and explanation

 Get All DSF__Record
 ^^^^^^^^^^^^^^^^^^